hoelzro/qbrt/README.md

 It's aim is to reduce the barrier to entry for language designers to build more concurrent and interoperable programming languages that take advantage of multiprocessor systems.
-It does so by making easy to access and use advanced features and a common runtime environment.
+It does so by making it easy to access and use advanced features and a common runtime environment.

 ## Hello World Example